-Children temporarily absent from the home as a result of placement in foster care are considered members of the family [24 CFR 5.403].
+Children temporarily absent from the home as a result of placement in foster care (as confirmed by the state child welfare agency) are considered members of the family [24 CFR 5.403].

 If a child has been placed in foster care, the BHA will verify with the appropriate agency whether and when the child is expected to be returned to the home.
-Unless the agency confirms that the child has been permanently removed from the home, the child will be counted as a family member.
+Unless the agency confirms that the child has been permanently removed from the home, the child will continue to be counted as a family member.